notsoeazy/Numerical-Analysis/README.md

 Ensure you have the necessary environment to run compiled C++ programs.

 ## 📌 Future Additions
-✅ More numerical methods such as Secant Method.
+✅ Improve code style consistency.
 ✅ Improved visualizations for results.

 ## 💡 Contributions